This week I attended the Face to Face weekend at Falmouth. It proved to be a very transformational event for me and my practice.

 The initial question was focused on the merits of my practice around telling the river story.
-Initially, I was looking to see if such a project could transform into an FMP for my MA and that it wouldn’t run the risk of fragmenting during the course of the FMP.
+Initially, I was looking to see if such a project could transform into an FMP for my MA and that it would not run the risk of fragmenting during the FMP.

 It was picked up by all groups, but especially group one and two, that I was asking the wrong questions.

-On reviewing my work it was determined that, whilst some of the images stood out on their own merits, the body of work did not actually exist.
-It was found that by simply producing singular images of river scenes, no matter how focused, did not constitute a narrative.
+On reviewing my work, it was determined that, while some of the images stood out on their own merits, the body of work did not exist.
+It was found that by merely producing unique images of river scenes, no matter how focused, did not constitute a narrative.
 Therefore the work as a whole did not pull together.

 Group one suggested that I look more info a focused narrative, such as developing a story around a working river.
-It was also commented that the introduction of people to the work may help ground this.
+It was also commented that the introduction of people to my work might help ground this.
 The idea that including people working around the river itself may give a new narrative that would also be a challenge to create.

-It was now recognised that the issue was not with the ability to create an image as such, rather in the lack of recognisable narrative in the work.
-This has led to work being submitted for my MA that is fractured and not cohesive enough to give a clear descriptive story of my practice.
+It was now recognised that the issue was not with the ability to create an image as such, instead, the lack of recognisable narrative in the work.
+This has led to work being submitted for my MA that is fractured and not cohesive enough to give a clear, descriptive story of my practice.